-Classification of the preparation and its individual components has drawn on official and authoritative sources as well as independent review by the Chemwatch Classification committee using available literature references.
+Classification of the preparation and its individual components has drawn on official and authoritative sources.

 The SDS is a Hazard Communication tool and should be used to assist in the Risk Assessment.
 Many factors determine whether the reported Hazards are Risks in the workplace or other settings.
 Risks may be determined by reference to Exposures Scenarios.
 Scale of use, frequency of use and current or available engineering controls must be considered.